 Rocky Point in Queens County, Prince Edward Island — The Canadian Atlantic

-Erected by Historic Sites and Monuments Board of Canada/Commission des lieux et monuments historiques du Canada.
+Erected by Historic Sites and Monuments Board of Canada and Parks Canada/Commission des lieux et monuments historiques du Canada et Parcs Canada.

 Marker series.
 This marker is included in the Canada, Historic Sites and Monuments Board marker series.

 Location.
-46° 11.156′ N, 63° 8.755′ W. Marker is in Rocky Point, Prince Edward Island, in Queens County.
-Marker is on Prince Edward Island Route 19 just south of Rogers Passage Lane, on the left when traveling south.
-Marker and monument are located in an open field, about 50 yards east of the highway.
+46° 11.723′ N, 63° 8.148′ W. Marker is in Rocky Point, Prince Edward Island, in Queens County.
+Marker can be reached from Haché Gallant Drive 1.2 kilometers east of Prince Edward Island Route 19, on the left when traveling east.
+Marker is located near the walkway, in front of the visitor center, in Skmaqn–Port-la-Joye–Fort Amherst National Historic Site.
 Touch for map.
-Marker is in this post office area: Rocky Point, Prince Edward Island C0A, Canada.
+Marker is at or near this postal address: 191 Haché Gallant Drive, Rocky Point, Prince Edward Island C0A 1H2, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 kilometers of this marker, measured as the crow flies.
-The Deportation of the Inhabitants of Île Saint-Jean (approx. 1.3 kilometers away); Port-la-Joye – Fort Amherst (approx. 1.3 kilometers away); The Grand Dérangement (approx. 1.6 kilometers away); Sherman M4A2 Medium Battle Tank (approx. 5.1 kilometers away); Dundas Terrace (approx. 5.1 kilometers away); Sir Louis Henry Davis (approx. 5.3 kilometers away); Peake House (approx. 5.3 kilometers away); Carvell Building (approx. 5.4 kilometers away).
+At least 8 other markers are within 5 kilometers of this marker, measured as the crow flies.
+The Deportation of the Inhabitants of Île Saint-Jean (here, next to this marker); The Grand Dérangement (approx. 0.4 kilometers away); Survey of Prince Edward Island / Arpentage de Ľîle-du-Prince-Édouard (approx. 1.3 kilometers away); Sherman M4A2 Medium Battle Tank (approx. 3.9 kilometers away); Dundas Terrace (approx. 3.9 kilometers away); Sir Louis Henry Davis (approx. 4 kilometers away); Peake House (approx. 4.1 kilometers away); Carvell Building (approx. 4.1 kilometers away).
 Touch for a list and map of all markers in Rocky Point.